Striproll SureSeam™ is a crimp sealed architectural aesthetic weatherproof cladding product.

 Panels should be fixed to:

-15mm CD grade plywood substrate on max support spacing of substrate at 540mm centres or 17mm CD grade plywood substrate on max support spacing of plywood substrate at 600mm centres.
+15mm CD grade plywood substrate on a maximum support spacing for plywood substrate of 540mm centers or for 17mm CD grade plywood substrate a maximum support spacing of 600mm centers may be used.
 All Plywood joins and edges must be flush and true.
-Uneven substrate may cause increased unwanted aesthetic imperfections to be visible such as an oil canning effect.
+Uneven substrate may cause increased unwanted aesthetic imperfections to be visible.

 A Breathable vapour barrier such as CSR “Proctor Wrap RW” for walls or “ProctorWrap HT-R for roofing” or Fletchers “Sisalation Vapawrap Metal Roof” should be fitted beneath SureSeam™ sheeting and laid over plywood prior to fixing.